miku-lang/.github/profile/README.md

 ## Conditional

-It's very similar to other languages.
+It's very similar to other languages, just that it has the `drops` keyword.

 ```rs
 if y.x > 42 drops {